onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/implicit-authentication/implicit-authentication.md

 ## Enable implicit authentication

-To enable implicit authentication for your app, first head over to `Configuration` &rightarrow; `Applications` in your Onegini Access admin.
+To enable implicit authentication for your app, first head over to `Configuration` &rightarrow; `Applications` in the OneWelcome Access admin.
 Once there you can create a new application or editing one existing.
 Either way, to enable implicit authentication, follow these steps.

 - Under OAuth settings, enable the 'User Registration' flow.